 Outline.
 In Section 2 we present the syntax of the three components of our system.
 Namely, a minimal set of expressions, the calculus of filters used to program user-defined operators or to encode the operators of other languages, and the core types in which the types we just presented are to be encoded.
 Section 3 defines the operational semantics of filters and a declarative semantics for operators.
 The type system as well as the type inference algorithm are described in Section 4.
 In Section 5 we present how to handle a large subset of Jaql.
-Section 8 reports on some subtler design choices of our system.
-We compare related works in Section 9 and conclude in Section 10.
-In order to avoid blurring the presentation, proofs, secondary results, further encodings, and extensions are moved into a separate appendix.
+Section 6 reports on some subtler design choices of our system and compare with related work.
+For space constraints, proofs, secondary results, encodings, some formal definitions (in particular the definition of the static analysis for termination and the interpretation of record values as quasi-constant functions), and further extensions can be found only in the full version available online.